Terrigal: Amenities

 Just outside the CBD lie a number of amenities: a recently re-built hotel (2006), a primary school and high school (separate campuses), Catholic school, basketball stadium (used for training by Olympic athletes in the 2000 Sydney Olympics), and a large multi-purpose oval with three fields and year-round sporting activities.
-There have been calls for construction of a skate bowl park at the beach, similar to those at other surf beaches such as those at Bondi and Maroubra, to allow the many local skaters who currently use the esplanade and the space between the surf life saving club and the beach side car park.
-Recent development of high quality skate bowls at beach-side locations including nearby Copacabana Beach, Bar Beach, Port Macquarie, Cairns, and Cronulla (in advanced planning at the time of writing) have lent weight to the case for skate facilities at Terrigal.
+A skate park was opened in 2018.

 In April 2011, HMAS Adelaide was scuttled off Terrigal as a dive wreck.